wsoral/bayesian_models/homeworks/homework1.md

 Please describe and justify.

-- Do the following exercise after reading chapter 5 (takien from the handbook):
+- Do the following exercise after reading chapter 5 (taken from the handbook):

 Consider again the exercise from lab 1 on dating a new person.
 Suppose now that person may agree or disagree on a date, depending on 1 of 3 situations: s/he is in a relationship, s/he is not in relationship, or *it's complicated*: